 - how we work in partnership with parents, carers and young people.

-The school’s Support for Learning Policy gives more detail about our day to day procedures.
+The school’s SEND and Support for Learning Policy gives more detail about our day to day procedures.

 ADMISSION ARRANGEMENTS FOR STUDENTS WITH SEN OR DISABILITIES

 Parents and carers of children with SEND statements should apply via the SEND department of their home borough council.

 Our Accessibility Plan, which outlines how we ensure that students, staff and families with disabilities are fully included in the life of the school can be found here.